 The geographic coverage of the MMM service must be disclosed along with any material limitations in coverage.
-Geographic granularity must be consistent among disparate datasets used in Outcomes measurement and unit-level geography should be rolled up to the lowest level of geography that is feasible across datasets.
+Geographic granularity must be made consistent or be appropriately considered among disparate datasets used in Outcomes measurement so that unit-level geography corresponds or can be appropriately related to the level of granularity of reported results.
+Processes to convert less granular geographic data to a finer level of granularity must be empirically supported.

-Outcomes measurers are encouraged to consider stratifying disparate datasets used in MMM at a geographic level, in addition to demographic and other media behaviors or individual characteristics.
+Outcomes measurers are encouraged to consider stratifying disparate datasets (spend, sales and other datasets used as factors in establishing incrementality) used in MMM at a geographic level, in addition to demographic and other media behaviors or individual characteristics.